bowmnath/cis-457-w21/syllabus.md

 Deadline to drop with a "W" grade: April 9, 2021, by 5 pm.

-Midterm Exam: Tuesday, March 9 (tentative)
+Midterm Exam: Tuesday, March 9

 Final Exam: TBD